-File Statistics are available at the Enterprise, Segment and Team level.
+File Statistics are available at the Enterprise, Segment, and Team level.

 SWOOP will also show the percentage of people who are using Teams to store files within a Team, and the percentage of Teams that are storing files.

-File Statistics for segments provide similar insights as at the Enterprise level.
+File Statistics for segments provides similar insights as at the Enterprise level.
 The only difference is that the statistics are only based on the people who belong to the particular segment(s) that you have chosen.

-File Statistics are also available for each Team.
-Here you can see how many files the Team has stored in total and how many have been created and modified during the date range.
+File Statistics are also available for each team.
+Here you can see how many files the team has stored in total and how many have been created and modified during the date range.